Due diligence reporting tool

 Does your platform charge any exit fees when trying to switch away from the platform?

 We don’t charge any exit fees.
-We remain committed to the free movement of assets both onto and off the platform.
+We remain committed to the free movement of assets onto and off the platform.

 What timescales are involved when switching onto your platform?